fs160313/326_Project/README.md

     We will store users' information in a database so it is available when they sign out and sign back in.
 * HTTP Application Server:
     We will implement an HTTP server to communicate between the database and the client side application.

+## What we used:
+* Server built with Node

+* Database built on Atlas MongoDB, communicates over Ajax

+* Frontend built with HTML5/CSS/JS using Bootstrap v4 and JQuery

+* Backend calculations done in Python3

+* Data served on frontend with Chart.js